Roomba made headlines when it launched the 980, which was their first product that had predictable navigation.

-- Also great on hard floors: It will clean hard floors equally well.
+- It also does well on hard floors: It will clean hard floors equally thoroughly.

-- Truly autonomous: The smart imprint and auto dirt disposal system make the S9 a truly autonomous robot vacuum.
+- Truly autonomous: The smart imprint and auto dirt disposal system make the S9 a truly independent robot vacuum.

 3 Reasons to choose the Roomba 960

-- Surprisingly great on carpets: Despite the lack of airflow, this robot will clean carpets almost as well as the S9.
+- Surprisingly did well on carpets: Despite the lack of airflow, this robot will clean carpets almost as well as the S9.

-- Recharge and resume: It has the ability to recharge then resume cleaning if the battery is low so it can clean larger areas without any issues.
+- Recharge and resume: It can recharge then continue cleaning if the battery is low so it can clean larger areas without any issues.

 Take note that if you make a purchase with any of these links, I’ll earn a commission but at no additional cost to you.
 So it’s a win-win for both of us.